Silence

 To my energy eyes, it looks like a bright, spinning wind.

-He looks at me, curious for a moment, before the look fades away.
+He looks at me, curious for a moment, before the look fades.

 “You wanted to meet him, ina,” she says.